Needles, Thread and Tension

 Thread Spools and Stands

-Stacked is simply wound in neat rows/lines, and these spools should be placed on the pin on the top of your machine.
+• Stacked is simply wound in neat rows/lines, and these spools should be placed on the horizontal pin on the top of your machine.

 Thread Tension

-Your top and lower bobbin threads should meet in the middle of the fabric to form a well-balanced stitch, see the figure below.
-This creates a stronger seam that is less likely to break, and any breakage is less likely to propagate the entire seam.
-Altering the tension is usually done by turning the tension dial above the needle on your machine.
-Bobbin tension is usually set-and-forget, unless making large changes to your set-up such as big thread size changes.
-Consult your sewing machine manual if unsure
+Your top and lower (bobbin) threads should meet in the middle of the fabric to form a well-balanced stitch, as shown in the figure below.
+This creates a stronger seam that is less likely to break, and any breakage is less likely to propagate along the entire seam.
+You can alter the top tension by turning the numbered dial on your machine.
+Bobbin tension is usually a set-and-forget adjustment, unless you make large changes to your setup, such as using a significantly different thread size.
+Consult your sewing machine manual if unsure.

-You will need to regularly change tension when changing the thickness of your seam as more or less layers are stacked.
+You will need to regularly check and adjust the tension when changing the thickness of your seam (e.g., sewing through more or fewer layers).
 Fabric scraps are ideal for testing your tension settings before committing to your project.
-One easy way to dial in your tension is to reduce the top tension dial to zero, sew a few stitches, increase to 1, sew a few stitches etc until at 10, or your highest tension.
-You will be able to visually see the bobbin thread gradually get pulled up as the tension gets too high.
+One easy way to dial in your tension is to set the top tension to zero, sew a few stitches (be careful of thread making a knot below the fabric at low tension), increase it to 1, sew a few more, and so on.
+You will be able to visually see where the bobbin thread is being pulled up to the top as the tension gets too high.

 This article contains affiliate links to quality products from reputable MYOG companies to help support this site, at no extra cost to yourself.